ViennaRNA/ViennaRNA/doc/source/io/commands.rst

   :math:`(i,j), \ldots, (i+(k-1), j-(k-1))`, no matter if they are *canonical*, or *non-canonical*.
 In contrast to the above ``F`` and ``W`` commands, which remove conflicting base pairs, the ``A`` command does not.
-Therefore, it may be used to allow @em non-canoncial base pair interactions.
-Since the RNAlib does not contain free energy contributions :math:`E_{ij}` for non-canonical base pairs :math:`(i,j)`, they are scored as the @em maximum of similar, known contributions.
+Therefore, it may be used to allow *non-canoncial* base pair interactions.
+Since the RNAlib does not contain free energy contributions :math:`E_{ij}` for non-canonical base pairs :math:`(i,j)`, they are scored as the *maximum* of similar, known contributions.
 In terms of a *Nussinov* like scoring function the free energy of non-canonical base pairs is therefore estimated as